tinko26/ao/docs/api/src/ao/ao_buffer4obj.h.md

 };
 ```

+This type represents a buffer for objects.
 It consists of the following members.

 | `capacity` | The maximum number of objects that can be stored in the buffer. |
 | `count` | The current number of objects stored in the buffer. |